awilhelmer/alexa-mqtt-skill/README.md

 3. Skip the blueprint
 4. Name the Lambda Function "Mqtt-Skill".
 5. Select the runtime as Java 8
-6. Go to the the root directory containing pom.xml, and run 'mvn assembly:assembly -DdescriptorId=jar-with-dependencies package'.
-This will generate a zip file named "alexa-skills-kit-samples-1.0-jar-with-dependencies.jar" in the target directory.
+6. Use Gradle to build.
+Run the task "fatJar".
-7. Select Code entry type as "Upload a .ZIP file" and then upload the "alexa-skills-kit-samples-1.0-jar-with-dependencies.jar" file from the build directory to Lambda
+7. Select Code entry type as "Upload a .ZIP file" and then upload the "alexa-mqtt-skill-1.0-jar-with-dependencies.jar" file from the build directory to Lambda
-8. Set the Handler as mqtt.MqttSpeechletRequestStreamHandler (this refers to the Lambda RequestStreamHandler file in the zip).
+8. Set the Handler as de.awilhelmer.alexaskill.mqtt.MqttSpeechletRequestStreamHandler (this refers to the Lambda RequestStreamHandler file in the zip).
 9. Create a basic execution role and click create.
 10. Leave the Advanced settings as the defaults.
 11. Click "Next" and review the settings then click "Create Function"